 The Company has two reportable segments.
 MTV is the Company's principal operating business.
-Corporate includes the Canadian corporate office which holds portfolio investments in the mining and energy sectors as well as an asset held for sale that reflects a 49.98% interest in Beretta.
+Corporate includes the Canadian corporate office which holds portfolio investments in the mining sector as well as an asset held for sale that reflects a 49.98% interest in Beretta.